Choosing the filter for your red-eared sliders is one of the most important decisions when creating a healthy habitat.

 - EX70 model fits 45-70 gallon aquarium

 An underrated filter that is budget-friendly yet effective.
 Aqueon is a trusted brand for aquarium products and they are known for their nice and sleek designs that camouflage and fit well in aquariums.
+This one is best for small tanks with baby turtles (40 gallons).

 It’s small and quiet but does a great job of cleaning the water with its 3-stage filtering process.
 This Aqueon filter is submersible and versatile with its directional water return.
 It also does the job of cleaning your tank quietly.